-After we finish the first step, we know how much it costs to move goods on the road between two locations, but only in terms of the units we assigned to road travel.
+After we finish the first step, we know how much it costs to move goods between any two locations for every method of transport, but only in terms of the units we assigned to that method of transport.
 We cannot compare the cost of road travel to the cost of water transport because we do not know the exchange rate, as it were, of road travel to water transport.
 The second step is to use a discrete choice framework and data on trade flows via each mode between each pair of locations in order to back out these cost ratios.
 Shippers have idiosyncratic, extreme value distributed costs for each mode of transportation.
 If a large share of transport is via road, then it must be that road is on average a cheaper mode of transportation.